 So many puppies!
-Looking over my calendar I count 13 puppies currently enrolled in puppy behavior training with me and I have another 3 that I need to schedule in.
-I typically have 3 – 5 puppies at a time during any given month, but this year is hitting a new record.
-Which led me to this week’s topic of “Why Clicker Training Is The Best Training Way To Start Training Your Puppy.”
+Looking at my calendar, I count 13 puppies currently enrolled in puppy behavior training with me and I have another 3 that I need to schedule in.
+I typically have 3 – 5 puppies enrolled at a time on any given month, but this year I’m hitting a new record.
+That’s what led me to this week’s topic about puppy clicker training.

 Waits patiently for food?
 Click and treat!
 Whines at the door to let you know they need to go potty?
 Click and treat!
 Comes to you whenever you say their name?
 Click and treat!
 Sits instead of jumping on your guest?
 Click and treat!
 Gives you their paw when your training?
 Click and treat!

 Not to forget all the cool tricks you can teach your dog or puppy!
-More complex combo commands like bang & play dead, sit pretty & hold your toy, and grab me a beer from the fridge are a series of smaller commands combined to make one big complex behavior.
-Clicker is very effective in building these commands as you can slowly push for more as your dog problem solves each time trying to figure out what the next step is an when they hear the click, they know they did right!
+More complex combo commands like bang and play dead, sit pretty and hold your toy, and grab me a beer from the fridge are a series of smaller commands combined to make one big complex behavior.

 So if you have a puppy and you haven’t started working with your puppy yet, I highly recommend you run out, buy a clicker, and get started with training your puppy!

 I’ve posted a couple of video clips of client dogs that I’m currently clicker training to do tricks down below.